Rotorsoft/eventually-monorepo/README.md

 ###### Configuring the Monorepo

-- Follow structure of base `package.json`.
-Pay attention to repository and workspaces
+- Follow structure of base `package.json`. _Pay attention to "repository" and "workspaces"_
 - Internal packages follow standard format, but you can reference other monorepo packages using `workspace:...` prefix like this `"@rotorsoft/eventually": "workspace:^1.0.0"`
-- Follow structure of base `tsconfig.json`.
-Update references as you add more packages and dependencies between packages
+- Follow structure of base `tsconfig.json`. **Update references as you add/remove packages and dependencies**
 - Internal packages inherit from common `tsconfig.base.json`, adding their own `composite` settings like below:

 ```json